ArthurDanjou/artsite/content/uses.md

 ### IDEs

 - **Visual Studio Code** - My main development environment.
 Flexible, performant and lightweight.
 Supports Python, JavaScript, TypeScript, SQL and much more.
 I especially appreciate the extensions and AI integrations
+- **Cursor** - A VSCode fork with AI-powered code completions and suggestions to boost productivity
 - **JetBrains Suite** (IntelliJ IDEA Ultimate, PyCharm Professional, WebStorm, DataGrip) - Which I've been using for 7 years.
 The best IDEs for Java, Python, JavaScript, SQL and other languages

 ### Theme and Fonts